jlecomte/ascom-flat-panel/README.md

 ## Assembling The Flat Panel

 The most difficult part of this project is to cleanly and solidly solder wire leads to the appropriate length of LED strip.
 Once I have a good solder joint, I usually put a nice glob of epoxy resin on and around it to provide some mechanical reinforcement.
 Then, the LED strip is stuck against the inside of the panel body.
-The LGP, cut to size, is inserted and should barely fit within the LED strip, pushing the LEDs against the wall of the panel body.
+The Light Guiding Plate (LGP), cut to size, is inserted and should barely fit within the LED strip, pushing the LEDs against the wall of the panel body.
 Finally, the spacer is placed on top of the LGP, the diffusing sheet sits on top of the spacer, and the front part of the panel is bolted to the back.
 Here are a few photos to illustrate this process:

 ![Assembly Process Step 1](images/lgp.png)